Social Media

 Macro and mega-influencers like movie and TV stars are among the most popular types of influencers.
 These influencers have over a million followers and often partner with brands as brand ambassadors.

-Working with these influencers is costly because they have a large reach and influence.
+Working with these types of influencers is costly because they have a large reach and influence.

 Working with them may help you gain media attention and make your brand a household name.
 When partnering with celebrities, choose ones whose personal brand aligns well with your brand values.